SnapSafe/Docs/src/content/docs/running-locally.md

 Run the following command in your terminal: `npm run dev`.

-You should the URL print in the console, `http://localhost:5173/`.
-Navigate there and create an account and get sharing!
+You should see the site URL print in the console, typically `http://localhost:5173/`.
+Navigate there, create an account, and get sharing!

 > [!TIP]
 > Run into any hiccups during the setup process?
 [Open an issue and let us know!](https://github.com/SnapSafe/Docs/issues)